Skip to main content

 to disable tz adjustments.

-duckdb may create unique indexes for all columns with unique hints, but this behavior is disabled by default because it slows the loading down significantly.
+duckdb can create unique indexes for columns with unique hints.
+However, this feature is disabled by default as it can significantly slow down data loading.

 By default, a DuckDB database will be created in the current working directory with a name <pipeline_name>.duckdb (chess.duckdb in the example above).
 After loading, it is available in read/write mode via with pipeline.sql_client() as con:, which is a wrapper over DuckDBPyConnection.
 See duckdb docs for details.